template-tools/template-sync/README.md

 ## npm-template-sync

-Keep npm package in sync with its template.
+Keep repository in sync with its template.

-Generate pull requests to bring a repository back in sync with the template
+Generates pull requests to bring a repository back in sync with the template.

 ```shell
 export GH_TOKEN='token providing repositroy write access' # for github repos